 This information describes the graduation and transfer rates of the general Lake Land College student population based upon the most recent calendar year.

 Faculty, staff and students have a right to be free from harassment.
-The policy linked below is designed to foster an environment free from harassment, to encourage victims of harassment to report their concerns, and to provide corrective action where necessary.
+This policy is designed to foster an environment free from harassment, to encourage victims of harassment to report their concerns, and to provide corrective action where necessary.

 Students may register to vote at the County Clerk's offices throughout the Lake Land College District or on the Lake Land College campus in Mattoon at the offices of Admissions and Records, Counseling Services and Vice President for Student Services.
 Voter registration is open year round except during the 27 day period prior to an election and during the 2 day period after each election.
 Two forms of identification with at least one showing the address of the current residence is needed when registering.
 Students may download voter registration forms here:

 English | Spanish More information about registering to vote in Illinois is available through the Illinois State Board of Elections website

 Printed copies of this information are available upon request.
 You may contact the individual office identified or the office of the Vice President for Student Services at 217/234-5230.